ordinarywebguy/silverstripe-datatable/README.md

 Silverstripe DataTable

-This module for silverstripe project w/c requires for customize dashboard layout.
+A silverstripe module that provides slick way of extending silverstripe project that requires customize CMS layout.

 Features:
 - Enables creation of CRUD stuff using DataTable::getFrontendFields